ManavJoshi111/Spotified/Readme.md

 The most exciting thing about this app is that it is completely responsive and can be viewed in diffrenet size of screens

-you can mail me to have further informationn aboout this : manavjoshi154@gmail.com